 Sabja seeds are often confused with chia seeds in India.
 Actually, Chia seeds are not from the native plants of India and belong to South America.
 Apart from the difference in physical characteristics, chia seeds have relatively more fat content than sabja seeds.

-Health Benefits of Sabja Seeds or Sweet Basil Seeds:
+Health Benefits of Sabja Seeds (Sweet Basil Seeds):

 1. Help in Digestion :

-Sabja seeds or sweet basil seeds are exceptionally high in fibre content.
-According to a research, 4 gm of sweet basil seeds contain more fibre than a bulb of lettuce.
-These fibre rich seeds have higher level of mucilage (soluble fibre), thus help in regulating the bowel movement and improves digestion.
+Sweet basil seeds are exceptionally high in fiber content.
+According to a research, 4 gm of sweet basil seeds contain more fiber than a bulb of lettuce.
+These fiber rich seeds have higher level of mucilage (soluble fiber), thus help in regulating the bowel movement and improves digestion.

 2. Help in Weight loss:

 Sabja seeds has an ability of expanding up-to 30 times of its original volume when soaked.
-The gelatinous mass of sabja seeds is rich in fibre and keeps you full for a longer time.
+The gelatinous mass of these seeds is rich in fiber and keeps you full for a longer time.
 Sweet basil seeds contain high level of protein; about 14% of its content which are slow to digest and keeps you full for a longer period of time.
-Therefore, add sabja seeds to your smoothie, falooda, shake or water to incorporate in into your diet.
+Therefore, add these seeds to your smoothie, falooda, shake or water to incorporate in into your diet.

 3. Good Source of Omega-3:

 Sweet basil seeds are one of the richest source of Omega-3 fatty acids from plant source.
 Higher level of omega 3 helps in reducing cholesterol.
 Research says, 28 gm or one ounce of sabja seeds fulfill the daily requirement of omega-3 fatty acids for an adult.

 The Omega-3 fatty acids and the antioxidants present in sweet basil seeds reduce the production of free radical in the body and reduce degenerative diseases like cancer, Alzheimer’s diseases and many more.